-For two-metre temperature, a simple height correction between model altitude and station elevation shall be applied using a constant lapse rate of 0.0065 K m–1.
-For two-metre dewpoint an analogous height correction shall be applied using a constant lapse rate of 0.0012 K m–1.
+For two-metre temperature, a simple height correction between model altitude and station elevation shall be applied using a constant lapse rate of 0.0065 K m-1.
+For two-metre dewpoint an analogous height correction shall be applied using a constant lapse rate of 0.0012 K m-1.
 This approximates the dewpoint lapse rate in an atmosphere with a temperature lapse rate of 0.0065 K m–1 and constant specific humidity.
+[Hong Kong, China]

 6.2 Forecast times